Alert

 5. Monitor the worker's progress and address any issues

-Contact both the worker and employer within the first two weeks of the TOJ/TaP/WA start date for early resolution of any issues that may arise (for example, the job is not suitable, worker is not learning the skills, poor attendance, etc.).
+Contact both the worker and employer within the first two weeks of the TOJ/WA start date for early resolution of any issues that may arise (for example, the job is not suitable, worker is not learning the skills, poor attendance, etc.).

 Issues with the work placement program